fuzziqersoftware/newserv/README.md

 To use the proxy for PSO DC, PC, or GC, add an entry to the corresponding ProxyDestinations dictionary in config.json, then run newserv and connect to it as normal (see below).
 You'll see a "Proxy server" option in the main menu, and you can pick which remote server to connect to.

 To use the proxy for PSO BB, set the ProxyDestination-BB entry in config.json.
-If this option is set, it essentially disables the game server for all PSO BB clients - all clients will be proxied to the specified destination instead.
+If this option is set, it essentially disables the game server for all BB clients - all BB clients will be proxied to the specified destination instead.
 Unfortunately, because PSO BB uses a different set of handlers for the data server phase and character selection, there's no in-game way to present the player with a list of options, like there is on PSO PC and PSO GC.

-When you're on PSO DC, PC, or GC and are connected to a remote server through newserv's proxy, choosing the Change Ship or Change Block action from the lobby counter will send you back to newserv's main menu instead of the remote server's ship or block select menu.
+When you're on PSO DC, PC, GC, or Xbox and are connected to a remote server through newserv's proxy, choosing the Change Ship or Change Block action from the lobby counter will send you back to newserv's main menu instead of the remote server's ship or block select menu.
 You can go back to the server you were just on by choosing it from the proxy server menu again.

 There are many options available when starting a proxy session.
 All options are off by default unless otherwise noted.
 The options are:
 * **Chat commands**: enables chat commands in the proxy session (on by default).